Odewale-Emmanuel/Uptick-Week_5/README.md

    - Set up your MongoDB connection in the `config.js` or `.env` file.
    - Run the backend:
      ```bash
-     npm run start
+     npm run dev
      ```
-     The backend will now be running on `http://localhost:5000`.
+     The backend will now be running on `http://localhost:5500`.

 3. **Connect Frontend to Backend**:
    - Once both the frontend and backend are running, the React frontend will be able to interact with the backend API (for user management, note CRUD operations, etc.).
-   - Make sure to update the frontend API URL to point to your local or deployed backend if necessary.
+   - For the live app, no further setup is needed, as the frontend already connects to the deployed backend.

 ---

 ## Technologies Used

 - **Frontend**: React, TypeScript, Vite
-- **Backend**: Express.js, MongoDB, Mongoose ODM, JWT Authentication
+- **Backend**: Express.js, MongoDB (via MongoDB Atlas), Mongoose ODM, JWT Authentication
-- **Database**: MongoDB
+- **Database**: MongoDB (hosted on MongoDB Atlas)

 ---